The Most Popular Fast-Food Chain the Year You Were Born

 Fast food is an undeniable part of the culinary landscape across the globe, with the United States, in particular, serving as a hub for these quick-and-easy chains.
-Approximately 25 percent of American adults eat something from a fast-food chain every day, and more than a third of kids are eating fast food on a daily basis.
-Whether you're crazy about Chipotle burritos or can't say no to a Big Mac, odds are you're giving into your fast food cravings from time to time.
-In fact, the CDC reports that U.S. adults consume an average of 11.3 percent of their calories from fast food.
+Approximately 25 percent of American adults eat something from a fast-food chain every day, and more than a third of kids are eating fast food daily.
+Whether you're crazy about Chipotle burritos or can't say no to a Big Mac, odds are you're giving in to your fast food cravings from time to time.
+The CDC reports that U.S. adults consume an average of 11.3 percent of their calories from fast food.

 However, that hasn't always been the case.
 Long before there was a Starbucks on every corner and a McDonald's drive-thru within a mile of every suburb, fast-food chains were rolling out new items to test markets around the world.
 Before you hit up another chain, find out which fast-food items were the most popular the year you were born.

 While KFC was first founded in Harland "Colonel" Sanders' native Kentucky (and originally called the Sanders Court and Cafe), it wasn't until a decade later that his signature blend of 11 herbs and spices was born.
 In 1940, Sanders introduced the Original Recipe chicken to the delight of fast-food fans.

 1941: Carl's Jr.

 Carl's Jr., formerly known as Carl's Drive-In Barbecue, first offered its famous burgers in 1941.

-Fatburger first made its mark on the fast food with its eponymous burger in 1947.
+Fatburger first made its mark on the fast-food industry with its eponymous burger in 1947.
 The chain, which opened its first restaurant in Los Angeles' Exposition Park, now has locations in more than a dozen countries.